Iran Rejects Implied Acceptance of Trump's MOU Changes, Plans Own Revisions

 Iran's Official Position

 According to Iran's Tasnim News Agency, reports suggesting that a US-Iran MOU has been finalized are inaccurate.
 Tehran clarified that it will officially notify both the Pakistani mediator and the public once the document is completed.
-The agency's statement directly contradicts earlier reports of a tentative deal, underscoring the fluid and unresolved nature of the ongoing negotiations.
+The agency's statements directly contradict earlier reports of a tentative deal and now further emphasize that Trump's proposed changes carry no binding implication of Iranian acceptance.
+Iran's decision to table its own counter-revisions signals that substantive differences between the two parties remain unresolved.

 The following outlines the current status of the reported agreement and the key parameters of the earlier MOU as reported by Axios: